 Today’s companies face a host of complex social and environmental challenges, in their supply chains and beyond.
 And meaningful solutions—more and more—will demand partnership.

 Pre-competitive partnerships involve companies in the same industry or supply chain ecosystem coming together to solve shared problems or pain points (without impacting direct business competition).
-We believe such collaboration will be an increasingly vital tool as companies look to transform their industries or address sustainability challenges that span overlapping supply chains.

 Below we share three questions you can ask to determine when and why pre-competitive partnerships may be right for your company.
 The points below will help you understand and communicate when and why partnering can unlock better results.